Position

 How to become a Network Architect?

-1. Earn a Relevant Degree: Start with a bachelor's degree in computer science, information technology, or a related field.
-This education provides the foundational knowledge needed to understand network systems.
+1. Earn a Degree: Get a bachelor’s degree in computer science, information technology, or a related field.

 How long does it take to become a Network Architect?